microsoft/agent-with-sharepoint-knowledge/docs/LOCAL_DEVELOPMENT.md

         }
       }
       ```

+   3. **Runtime Secret Creation**

+      1. **Ensure Your Account Has Permissions**:
+         - Log in through `azd auth login` with an account that permissions to create secrets for the app configured in your `appsettings.json`'s `AzureAd:ClientId`

+      2. **Run the Application**:
+         ```bash
+         dotnet run
+         ```

+         The application will automatically:
+         - Check if a client secret exists in configuration
+         - Create a new secret if none exists
+         - Configure it for the current session

+      3. **Verify Operation**:
+         - Check the console output during startup for secret creation messages
+         - The application will automatically handle secret creation and configuration

       > [!NOTE]
       > You will need your Azure AI inference endpoint (which is not your Azure AI Foundry Project endpoint).
 To get this navigate to `Models + Endpoints > name of Model` Switch the SDK to `Azure AI Inference SDK` and the code panel should have some code sample with the relevant endpoint.
 This endpoint will look something like `https://{projectName}.cognitiveservices.azure.com/openai/deployments/{modelName}`